-The Company has no employees (2017: nil).
-All UK employees engaged in the activities of the Company are employed by subsidiary undertakings of Aviva plc, Aviva Employment Services Limited and Sesame Services Limited.
-Disclosures relating to employees may be found in the annual report and financial statements of these companies respectively.
+The Company has no employees (2018: nil).
+All UK employees engaged in the activities of the Company are employed by subsidiary undertakings of Aviva plc.

 3. Directors' remuneration

 The directors were all remunerated by Aviva Employment Services Limited, a fellow subsidiary of Aviva plc, for their services to the Group as a whole.
 They were not remunerated for their services as directors of the Company and the amount of time spent performing their duties is incidental to their roles across the Group.
 This is consistent with prior years.